bttorres/Edd-E/README.md

 In this repository is a PDF of the schematic depicting Edd-E's electronic parts and how they are connected.
 * 1 ESP32-WROOM-32D dev board
-  * Recieves data from the ESP32-CAM board and controls the sensors and servos
+  * Recieves data from the web app and controls the sensors and servos
 * 1 ultrasonic sensor
   * Only serves an aesthetic purpose
 * 1 H-bridge motor driver